apache/spark/python/docs/source/user_guide/sql/creating_dataframes.rst

 .. code-block:: python

-    >>> # Write a Orc file to the temporary directory, and read it back
+    >>> # Write an ORC file to a temporary directory and read it back.
     >>> import tempfile
     >>> with tempfile.TemporaryDirectory() as d:
     ...     # Overwrite the path with a new Orc file ...     spark.createDataFrame(
     ...         [{"age": None, "name": "Michael"}, {"age": 30, "name": "Andy"}] ...     ).write.mode("overwrite").format("orc").save(d)
-    ...     # Read the Orc file as a DataFrame
+    ...     # Read the ORC file as a DataFrame
     ...     df = spark.read.format("orc").load(d)
     ...     df.show()
     +----+-------+